vozoid/signal-library/README.md

-Roblox-like library for lua
+Roblox-like signal library for lua
-NOTE: main.lua is OLD and for roblox only